Skip to main content

 Superintendent Response

+• The response of the superintendent or designee will include: 1) a summary of the investigation results; 2) a statement as to whether a preponderance of the evidence establishes that the complainant was sexually harassed.
 3) if sexual harassment is found to have occurred, the corrective measures the district deems necessary, including assurance that the district will take steps to prevent recurrence and remedy its effects on the complainant and others, if appropriate; 4) notice of the complainant’s right to appeal to the school board and the necessary filing information; and 5) any corrective measures the district will take, remedies for the complainant (e.g., sources of counseling, advocacy and academic support), and notice of potential sanctions for the perpetrator(s) (e.g., discipline).

-(30) days after the superintendent's mailing of a written response, unless the accused is appealing the imposition of discipline and the district is barred by due process considerations or a lawful order from imposing the discipline until the appeal process is concluded.
+• Any corrective measures deemed necessary will be instituted as quickly as possible, but in no event more than thirty (30) days after the superintendent mails a written response, unless the accused is appealing the imposition of discipline and the district is barred by due process considerations or a lawful order from imposing the discipline until the appeal process is concluded.
 Staff may also pursue complaints through the appropriate collective bargaining agreement process or anti-discrimination policy.

 Level Two - Appeal to Board of Directors Notice of Appeal and Hearing

-● If a complainant disagrees with the superintendent or designee’s written decision, the complainant may appeal the decision to the district board of directors , by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.
+• If a complainant disagrees with the superintendent or designee’s written decision, the complainant may appeal the decision to the district board of directors by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.

-● The board will schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the superintendent or for good cause.
+• The board will schedule a hearing to commence by the twentieth (20th) calendar day following the filing of the written notice of appeal, unless otherwise agreed to by the complainant and the superintendent or for good cause.

 Board Decision

-● The decision will include notice of the complainant’s right to appeal to the Superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
-The district will send a copy of the appeal decision to the office of the superintendent of public instruction.
+• The decision will include notice of the complainant’s right to appeal to the Superintendent of Public Instruction and will identify where and to whom the appeal must be filed.
+The district will send a copy of the appeal decision to the Office of the Superintendent of Public Instruction.

-Level Three - Complaint to the Superintendent of Public Instruction Filing of Complaint
+Level Three - Complaint to the Superintendent of Public Instruction: Filing of Complaint

-● A complaint must be in writing and include: 1) A description of the specific acts, conditions or circumstances alleged to violate applicable anti-sexual harassment laws; 2) The name and contact information, including address, of the complainant; 3) The name and address of the district subject to the complaint; 4) A copy of the district’s complaint and appeal decision, if any; and 5) A proposed resolution of the complaint or relief requested.
+• A complaint must be in writing and include: 1) A description of the specific acts, conditions or circumstances alleged to violate applicable anti-sexual harassment laws; 2) The name and contact information, including address, of the complainant; 3) The name and address of the district subject to the complaint; 4) A copy of the district’s complaint and appeal decision, if any; and 5) A proposed resolution of the complaint or relief requested.
 If the allegations regard a specific student, the complaint must also include the name and address of the student, or in the case of a homeless child or youth, contact information.

-Investigation, Determination and Corrective Action
+Investigation, Determination, and Corrective Action

-● All corrective actions must be completed within the timelines established by OSPI in the written decision unless OSPI grants an extension.
-If timely compliance is not achieved, OSPI may take action including but not limited to referring the district to appropriate state or federal agencies empowered to order compliance.
+• All corrective actions must be completed within the timelines established by OSPI in the written decision unless OSPI grants an extension.
+If timely compliance is not achieved, OSPI may take action, including but not limited to referring the district to appropriate state or federal agencies empowered to order compliance.

 Level Four - Administrative Hearing